rkyleg/scope/doc/settings.md

 - wrapBehavioursEnabled
     - ace wrapBehaviours (currently only works for ace - other editors ignore)
     - default = 1
+- run
+    - the run command to run
+- run_args
+    - a list of args to append to the run command

 ### Extensions
 If you need to specify that a file extension goes with a specific language.